gedonizr6/noop/methods-bio.md

   - stimulate the forgetting of recent events
   - and use this for repeating of similar events
   - likely use context switcvhing
     - often continiously
       - probably to blur and to owerflow the memory
   - probably use long sessions of translating some noise to the memory which is unnoticable by conscience
 - dynamically change body states
   - e.g.
     - blood pressure and blood distribution over the body organs
     - proof: sometimed when on the start of masturbation the penis became even smaller then without stimulation
   - possible the victim should take some drug to enable this method
     - possible the Group add this drug in secret sellig drugs or food
   - the feeling of elevation or falling down or sideway
   - change brain's states
     - e.g.
       - intellect
       - fear/bravery
       - paranoia
       - speakability
       - sexual arousal
       - anxious
       - shyness
       - inducing trans or similar hypno-states
 - control autonomic nervous system
   - muscles
     - interestial
     - face muscles
       - to disguise yourself or other
 - projecting "virtual" screen to the victim's vision
   - the image on the screen looks like common video footage
     - like virtual screen in V
   - probably the techology may display anythin like in AR
     - in my case the image was quite similar to inverted black/white
       - the group hinted that quality may be higher in person able to visual imagening
 - somehow interfere with language generation function of victim'd brain
   - e.g. inject own phrases
   - how(and/or):
     - unhearable real-time prompting
     - prerecorded to brain memory
   - this probably leads to lowering the victim's brain initative
     - to the point of zombie state
+- control nosal congestion
+  - as to
+    - make the victim's voiced nosal(less pleasant)
+    - stimulating the victim to cintinuously interrupt and loose opportunity
+      - e.g. while having sex
+    - stimulate sniffling while
+      - talking
+      - moving
+      - having sex
+- intentionally infect with some desease
+  - e.g. intestinal worms